 The WWTP has five secondary clarifier units of various capacities, ages, and features.
 Maintenance of Secondary Clarifier No.4 has been a concern for staff for many years.
 The inboard effluent launder design has not performed as well as the other 4 clarifiers with exterior launders.
 This limits the overall operational flexibility of secondary clarification (especially during wet weather flows).
+This project provides funding for the conversion of Secondary Clarified No.4 to an exterior launder design, along with other improvements.

 Preliminary engineering was completed in FY 2019.
-Detailed design was started in FY 2021 and completed in FY2022.
-Construction funds are provided in FY 2023 through FY 2025 for the rehabilitation of this clarifier, including its conversion to an exterior launder design.
+Detailed design was started in FY 2021 and completed in FY 2022.
+Construction funds are provided in FY 2024 through FY 2026.